 KEEPING YOUR LYMPHATIC SYSTEM HEALTHY

-Although often overlooked, the lymphatic system is indeed a very important and critical system in our health and well being.
+Although often overlooked, the lymphatic system is essential to our health and well-being.
 So, how can we support our lymphatic system and keep it healthy?
 One of the simplest ways is deep breathing.
-The lymphatic system has no pump of its own like the circulatory system so movement and deep breathing help to keep it functioning well.
-Deep diaphragmatic breathing as well as exercise stimulates lymph flow.
+The lymphatic system has no pump like the circulatory system, so movement and deep breathing help keep it functioning well.
+Deep diaphragmatic breathing, as well as exercise, stimulates lymph flow.

-Another simple way to support your lymph system is to drink plenty of water.
-Dehydration allows for very little fluid to flow through your tissues and things can become stagnant.
-Keep the fluids flowing through your system to filter out toxins and build up.
+Drinking plenty of water is another simple way to support your lymph system.
+Dehydration allows very little fluid to flow through your tissues, and things can become stagnant.
+Keep the juices flowing through your system to filter out toxins and build-up.
 It is suggested by some that you should drink half your body weight of water a day.

-A few other suggestions would be to wear loose non-restrictive clothing to allow both the circulatory and the lymphatic system to flow freely.
+A few other suggestions would be wearing loose, non-restrictive clothing to allow the circulatory and lymphatic systems to flow freely.
 Dry brushing before a shower helps to stimulate lymph flow.
-Eating a nutrient rich diet and avoiding processed foods can improve overall health by supporting the immune system and promoting optional lymph function.
-There are also many herbal teas that can be very helpful to the lymphatic system, including Echinacea and Goldenseal.
+Eating a nutrient-rich diet and avoiding processed foods can improve overall health by supporting the immune system and promoting optional lymph function.
+Many herbal teas can benefit the lymphatic system, including Echinacea and Goldenseal.

 You can see how the lymphatic system is essential for healthy immune function and defense against possible harmful pathogens.
 A healthy lymphatic system helps to maintain a healthy body.